flovilmart/parse-anywhere/README.md

 `./parse-env path-to-your-parse-app [app name]`

-where path-to-your-parse-app is the full path to your parse app root folder and app name is an optional application name in your global/config.json file
+where path-to-your-parse-app is the full path to your parse app root folder with a trailing / and app name is an optional application name in your global/config.json file

 Happy parsing!